 - His home town was Dehradun, Uttarakhand

-- in the 1990s, when he was in the Air Force Survived an air crash and hospitalized for nearly six months.
+- in the 1990s, when he was in the Air Force Survived an air crash and was hospitalized for nearly six months.

-- He belongs to a family whose members are proudly served in Indian defense forces in various sectors.
+- He belongs to a family whose members proudly served in Indian defense forces in various sectors.
 His brother named Captain Vikas is also an Armyman, and his father was a Colonel.

 How Did Deepak Sathe Save 180 passengers’ life Mytre his life?

-Ex IAF experienced pilot intelligently saved more than 180 lives, including passengers and Board, and reduced casualty to a minimal level; he tried his best to land the plane despite landing gear not working.
+Ex IAF experienced pilot intelligently saved more than 180 lives, including passengers and Board, and reduced casualty to a minimal level; he tried his best to land the plane despite the landing gear not working.
 He decided to belly land, and therefore for safety and security, he decided to empty the fuel tank so that if anything worst happens plane may not catch fire.